PERTS/docs/r_imports_best_practices.md

 * It's hard to trace where a given variable in your script is defined because functions defined in packages have no obvious naming pattern that shows what package they came from, you have to just be familiar with the contents of each package being called with `library()`.
 * Namespace collisions, as above.

-## Best practice
+### Best practice

 So, try to use `modules` which give us explicit imports, and forces package namespacing.

-* Importing a script with `use()` like so: `sql <- modules::use('sql.R')` 1) makes it explicit where all sql functions came from, and 2) makes it easier to avoid/debug namespace collisions i.e. there no hidden side-effects on your environment.
+* Importing a script with `use()` like so: `sql <- modules::use('sql.R')` does tow things
+    - makes it explicit where all sql functions came from, and
+    - makes it easier to avoid/debug namespace collisions i.e. there no hidden side-effects on your environment.
 * Code inside scripts which are imported via `modules::use` must explicitly declare the packages they're using; calling `library()` will raise an error.
 Code must either use double colon syntax for each package function, e.g. `dplyr::summarise()`, or use modules' equivalent of `library()`, which looks like `modules::import('dplyr')`.
 In both cases it can't affect the environments of calling scripts.
 Using the `::` is preferred for new code.
-Using `import()` can make adapting old code for use in modules easier.
+Using `modules::import()` can make adapting old code for use in modules easier.

-## Akward exceptions
+### Akward exceptions

-### What if the package isn't installed?
+**What if the package isn't installed?**

-This is why we're starting to use `ensure_packages()`.
+This is why we're starting to use `packages$ensure()`.
 This will skip installation for a package you already have, will choose a US-based mirror for you, and will avoid compiling from source, which takes a long time.

-### What if the location of the file to import is hard to determine, i.e. you don't know your working directory?
+**What if the location of the file to import is hard to determine, i.e. you don't know your working directory?**

 This is why packages exist, because they can be looked up / installed from any CRAN mirror.
 If a function is in a package, you always know where to get it.

-For little script files, this is harder, but is a great use case for loading gymnast code from github; we always know where that is.

-And _that_ is a good reason not to run `gymnast_install()` directly within `util.R` because it forces anyone using any gymnast code to install all those packages.
+We may build packages in the future, but compiling and publishing them is a hassle, and it's much easier to just use `*.R` files as modules.

+In general this problem can be avoided by always keeping your working directory at the root of the relevant repository.
+Then all files that need to be imported can be placed in a subdirectory like `common` and imported with `modules::use('common/something.R')`.

-## How do these all work, exactly?
+### How do these all work, exactly?

 `source('helpers.R')`